Overview of Pregnancy & Nutrition

 Although infant mortality in the United States has declined over the past several decades, it is still a significant public health problem.
-Among African Americans, approximately 13% of newborns are underweight; among Hispanics, 6% to 9%; among Asian Americans, 5% to 8%; and among Caucasians, approximately 6% of newborns are underweight.
+Among African Americans, approximately 13 percent of newborns are underweight; among Hispanics, 6 to 9 percent; among Asian Americans, 5 to 8 percent; and among Caucasians, approximately 6 percent of newborns are underweight.
 Racial variations in birth weight may reflect socioeconomic differences and this is an important focus of research funded by the National Institutes of Health.

 Babies who are underweight are at risk for physical and psychological childhood disorders:

 - They are more likely to experience asthma, respiratory tract infections, and ear infections.

 - Babies who are born weighing less than 1000 gm (2.2 lbs), are at greater risk for cerebral palsy (a neurological abnormality).

 - They are more likely to score low on intelligence tests and are more likely to have delayed development.